-No refunds for any reason. Please keep this in mind before signing up.

 OVERALL CUT OFF: 18 hours

 RUNNER INFO: Drop bags will ONLY be allowed at Blue Lake Aid Station.
 No Pacers will be allowed during the 40 mile race.
-If you choose to have crew, they will be allowed at the start/finish area, windy pass aid station and blue lake aid station.
+If you choose to have crew, they will be allowed at the start/finish area, and blue lake aid station only.

 AWARDS/SWAG: All finishers get a unique, artist made finisher award.
 Top 3 male and top 3 female finishers receive special awards in addition to finisher’s awards.
 All entrants get a race pint glass and swag bag with race logo.
 Other merchandise is optional and can be purchased on ultrasignup or on site at the race.
 Please bring cash or checks since cards will not be accepted.
 We will have race hoodies, hand painted trucker hats, cotton and athletic t-shirts, and stickers!

 ENTRY REQUIREMENTS: No entry requirements.
 We recommend that runners consider that this is a tough 40mi race that requires runners to be fairly self sufficient.
+There are very few locations where runners can drop out of the race, please do not enter if not sufficiently trained and prepared.
 There are limited number of aid stations, just two!

 AID STATIONS, CUT OFF TIMES AND MILES TO NEXT AID: